Fishbone-Aquatics/Aquarium-Capitalists/README.md

 [http://dev.fishboneaquatics.com/](http://dev.fishboneaquatics.com/)

 ## TODO:
-- update gathering to have its own slice so we can start the below.
-- background tasks. (you can switch tabs and it will continue the action / update status)
 - offline progression.
 (We can start with 5 minutes for testing, up to 24 hours but with the consideration that there will be ways to increase it via in game currency later)
-- we lost our beautiful bubbles during expeditions.
-- menu should collapse (perhaps we put the chat back here at some point) -- admin panel perhaps (should hide behind a collapsable menu)
 - button to reset account until there is a sign in.
-    - button to add one of each start item (filter, heater etc)

 ## Screenshots
 [<img src="https://github.com/Fishbone-Aquatics/Aquarium-Capitalists/blob/main/screenshots/WorkingGridExample.gif">](https://github.com/Fishbone-Aquatics/Aquarium-Capitalists/blob/main/screenshots/WorkingGridExample.gif)